dani-77/dani-77.github.io/index.md

 ## NEW:

-My d77crux ports repo is increasing in ports; after my vacations I added like 15 or more ports, having a system that already suits my needs in every aspect.
-Will probably port less often from now on.
+My d77crux ports repo is increasing in ports; since August I added like 15 or more ports, but having a system that already suits my needs in every aspect, will probably port less often from now on.

 # Coreboot